seraphium/JTAppleCalender/README.md

 ---

 Create all the other views on your xib that you need.
 Dots view, customWhatEverView etc. Then create the functionality of it just like you did in the example above.
-If you're really out of ideas, using the same procedure above, why try to create a background circular shaped SelectedView to appear when ever you tap on a date cell?
+If you're really out of ideas, using the same procedure above, why not try to create a background circular shaped SelectedView to appear when ever you tap on a date cell?
 You can also download the example project on Github and see the possibilities.

 #### Other properties/functions/structs to help configure your calendar